nallaperumaletl/My_DockerImages/big-data-solution/README.md

-# Fork de BigData Solution para actualizar Hadoop, Spark y Scala.
+# BigData Solution for Hadoop, Spark Multinode.
 ### Scale your data management by distributing workload and storage on Hadoop and Spark Clusters, explore and transform your data in Jupyter Notebook.

 <!--